NarimanMehranfar/boundary-correction-ml-mps/README.md

 # ML-Based Boundary Treatment for MPS

+This repository accompanies the paper:

+> **A Machine Learning-based Solid Boundary Treatment for Meshfree Particle Methods**
+> Nariman Mehranfar, Ahmad Shakibaeinia
+> *Department of Civil, Geological, and Mining Engineering, Polytechnique Montréal, Montreal, Canada*

-Inference-only workflow for the trained neural networks that predict the ghost-particle contribution to SPH differential operators.
+Inference-only workflow for the trained neural networks that predict the ghost-particle contribution to MPS differential operators.
 Training is **not**
 included: the trained `.h5` models are loaded, run on the test data, and their predictions are compared against ground truth.